Refillable

 KellerFreyschmidt - Raaklijn (Tangent)

-KellerFreyschmidt used glass as a starting material to observe the light of the candle and the gradually melting wax.
+KellerFreyschmidt used glass as a starting material to be able to observe the light of the Candle and the gradually melting wax.
 The transparency of glass also allows the play of light between colors, reflections and shadows.
-The dome-shaped containers are made of borosilicate glass and visually balance on a glass platform, which was handmade by melting glass into round shapes.
-Because two different types of glass come together here, the elements are not fused together, but are glued together with a UV-resistant glass adhesive, which is invisible, extremely strong and common in the processing of glass products.
+The dome-shaped containers are made of borosilicate glass and visually balance on a glass platform, which is made by hand by melting glass into round shapes.
+Because two different types of glass come together here, the elements cannot be fused together, but are glued together with a UV-resistant glass glue, which is not visible, extremely strong and common in the processing of glass products.

 Koen Devos

-Koen Devos took as his starting point a shallow form, because of his disapproval of a deep form filled with candle wax.
-If it has burned several nights in a row, it is often full of stains, and such a deep form is also difficult to light after a while.
-He prefers to fill a number of shallow objects at once that can be stacked among themselves.
-This way, each object can burn for about 3 to 5 hours and you have a beautiful candle every night!
+Koen Devos started with a shallow shape, because of his dislike for a deep shape filled with candle wax.
+If it has been burning for a few evenings in a row, it is often full of stains and such a deep shape can also be difficult to light after a while.
+He prefers to fill a number of shallow objects at once that can be stacked on top of each other.
+This way each object can burn for about 3 to 5 hours and you have a beautiful candle every night!
 The stacking effect is also visible in the design: when the candle burns, the internal steps gradually become visible.

 Jeroen Wand

-Studio Jeroen Wand has created its own interpretation of the classic three-armed candle holder.
+Studio Jeroen Wand has made its own interpretation of the classic three-armed candle holder with its signature gypsum technique.
 The compartments are cast in a mold and then dried.
-Next, these forms are immersed in newly mixed plaster.
-During the immersion, the newly mixed and still liquid plaster adheres to the basic form.
-The three compartments of 100 ml each were joined together after dipping, causing them to "melt together" into one candle holder.
-By combining control and allowing the plaster to react freely, the material forms its own unique shape.
+These shapes are then immersed in newly mixed gypsum.
+During immersion, the newly mixed and still liquid gypsum adheres to the basic shape.
+The three compartments of 100 ml each were merged after dipping, causing them to 'melt together' into one candle holder.
+Through the combination of control and allowing the gypsum to react freely, the material forms its own unique shape.

 Jenna Postma – Align

-Jenna Postma's handmade porcelain container is inspired by a Japanese stamping technique, filling recesses with a different color of clay.
-The lid allows you to store your box of matches or lighter in a beautiful way.
-Combining the candle and lid creates a graphic interplay of lines.
-There are several ways to place the set and play with the lines.
-Turn them around, put the lines crosswise or let them run through.
-Play with the position of the parts and give your candle both a sleek and playful look.
+Jenna Postma's handmade porcelain container is inspired by a Japanese stamping technique, in which recesses are filled with a different color of clay.
+The lid offers the possibility to store your box of matches or lighter in a beautiful way.
+By combining the Candle and the lid, a graphic play of lines is created.
+There are several ways to place the set down and play with the lines.
+Turn them over, place the lines across each other or let them run through.
+Play with the position of the parts and give your Candle both a sleek and playful look.

 Lotte de Raadt & Sara Vignoli

-Lotte and Sara experimented with a very old decorative technique normally used on fabric and known as "Batik," by hand-painting porcelain cups with rapeseed wax.
-A wax pattern is applied to the porcelain, followed by an additional layer of color based on natural iron sludge (primal).
-After high-temperature firing, the wax disappears and the pattern is fixed to the surface.
-The patterns are inspired by the pale yellow flowers of rapeseed, which need lots of sunshine to thrive, and the pods of the rapeseed plant that contain the seeds.
-The wax of the candle is produced from the same seeds that give life to the plant.
+Lotte and Sara experimented with a very old decorative technique that is normally used on fabric and known as "Batik", by hand-painting porcelain cups with rapeseed wax.
+A wax pattern is applied to the porcelain, followed by an extra layer of color based on natural iron sludge (ore).
+After baking at a high temperature, the wax disappears and the pattern is fixed on the surface.
+The patterns are inspired by the light yellow flowers of rapeseed, which need a lot of sun to thrive, and by the pods of the rapeseed plant in which the seeds are located.
+The wax of the Candle is produced from the same seeds that give life to the plant.